dgroomes/stackoverflow-look-back/README.md

   the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and
   when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
 I think that's the limit.
 This issue does not happen Safari.
 * DONE Drop the Manifest V3 implementation.
 I originally implemented the Chrome extension using the Manifest V3 format for the simple reason that the Chrome getting started docs for extension development uses Manifest V3.
 This was my first web extension.
 Now that I've ported this to Firefox, I know much more about the extension landscape, especially the APIs.
 For example, Firefox is working on Manifest V3 support and it is a large effort which will take until early 2022 at the earliest.
 See this related blog post at [blog.mozilla.org](https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/).
 Firefox will support Manifest V2 for at least another year.
 So that's early 2023 at the earliest.
 There is no value proposition for me to support a Manifest V3 version of the extension today when I can pay that implementation cost when the time comes that Manifest V2 support ends.
 The cost will almost definitely be lower then than now because of the inevitable enrichment of docs, StackOverflow posts, etc over time.
 So, drop the Manifest V3 support.
+* Consider adding RPC from the extension to the web page.
+Currently there is only the other way where the extension background script is the RPC server and the web page is the RPC client.
+But the other way would create a needed communication channel.
+Currently, the way that the extension communicates commands to the web page is an awkward "load another tiny script on the page" strategy.
+The many little content scripts and web scripts added to handle the dispatch of the "scrape votes" or "expand posts" command is verbose.
+They include:
+    * `content-script-scrape-votes.js`
+    * `content-script-expand-posts.js`
+    * `web-scrape-votes.js`
+    * `web-expand-posts.js`
+    * `web-generate-html.js`

+  They could all go removed and replaced with an RPC server (listener) that listens for the "scrape votes" or "expand posts" command from the extension background script.

 ## Finished Wish List items